All Episodes

 Principles are not one of them.

-We shouldn't compromise I would agree with you on we shouldn't compromise on the border.
+I would agree with you on we shouldn't compromise on the border.

-We shouldn't compromise on energy we shouldn't compromise on law and order.
+We shouldn't compromise on law and order.

 We shouldn't compromise on education.

-What what specifically are you worried about?
+What specifically are you worried about?

-Spending is that the main issue?
+Is that the main issue?

-In in Texas, I have to go by Texas because I know this one because that's where I'm from in Texas the GOP has a set of principles.
+In Texas, I have to go by Texas because I know this one because that's where I'm from.

 Among these principles are things like smaller government, lower taxes, self-reliance.

-These things are all things that I think not just Republicans, not just conservatives, but a lot of Americans agree on but it seems like that when people get elected to these offices and they have an R after their name they quickly turn on these when their political self-interest becomes an issue.
+But it seems like that when people get elected to these offices and they have an R after their name, they quickly turn on these when their political self-interest becomes an issue.

-And the reason I looked that up was because I felt like there was less voting and it's because we're not charged.
+And the reason I looked that up was because I felt like there was less voting, and it's because we're not charged.

-Had Ted Cruz been on there I think there'd have been more people Ted Cruz is a principled man at least from what I've seen.
+Ted Cruz is a principled man, at least from what I've seen.

-That puts us in the likes of California, Illinois, Georgia, whereas most red states have dropped this there's no reason to continue it.
+That puts us in the likes of California, Illinois, Georgia.

-Our Texas speaker a Republican named Dave Phelan continues to seat Democrats on committee chairs just so that he can keep the speakership.
+Our Texas Speaker, a Republican named Dave Phelan, continues to seat Democrats on committee chairs just so that he can keep the speakership.

 Most of Americans I've met are certainly smarter than me.

-The Democrats have a horrible agenda in my opinion.
+The Democrats have a horrible agenda, in my opinion.

 If you're saying to me that there's not a dime's worth of difference between the Democrats and the Republicans, I would say that just isn't true.

-Even Republicans that are more in the middle or even more to the left or rhino Republicans, as we call them.
+Even Republicans that are more in the middle or even more to the left or rhino-Republicans, as we call them.

-Look politics is not science.
+Look, politics is not science.

-It's you stay on your principle.
+You stay on your principle.

 You stand on them.